noi-techpark/stuart-chatbot/README.md

 ```

 Alternatively, you can run the application in a container with the provided Dockerfile.
-This can be an independent host, there's no need to have the other Stuart components
+The Docker host can be an independent server, there's no need to have the other Stuart components
 installed.
-You don't need the Python environment or even Python on the host.
+You don't need the Python environment or even Python at all on that host.

-Remember to set the value of `bind_ip` in `backend.json` to `0.0.0.0` and built the Docker image:
+Remember to set the value of `bind_ip` in `web/backend.json` to `0.0.0.0` and proceed to build
+the Docker image:

 ```text
 cd ~/stuart-chatbot